AthleteX-DAO/athletex-sops/Customer/the-mass-market-demand-athletex-solves.md

 What the mass markets want is the ability to hold and trade stock/crypto/whatever of their favorite athlete.

+There is a strong emotional attachment that a person feels to their favorite athlete / sports team.
+What people want, is the ability to hold, trade and feel attached to their team.

 That is AthleteX's ONE thing it can do better than PredictionStrike, SportX, Polymarkets and others.